missionpinball/mpf-docs/tutorial/3_get_flipping.rst

   that coil when its being held on.

-Here's an example of what the ``coils:`` and ``flippers:`` sections of your config file would look like if you're using single wound coils .
+Here's an example of what the ``coils:`` and ``flippers:`` sections of your config file would look like if you're using single wound coils.
 (The ``switches:`` section would be the same in both cases):

 ::